brujoand/blog.brujordet.no/content/post/crafting/Unbreaking_a_bike_with_code.md

 <img src="/chain_guard_rim.png" alt="Now with a rim" width="100%"/>

-So now there is a rim, but this thing needs to be attached to the cog of the chain somehow.
-Enter the tooth, and it's "tooth hole".
+Now there is a rim, but this thing needs to be attached to the cog of the chain somehow.
+Enter the tooth, and it's "nut hole".
 I seriously had no idea what to call this, but you get the point I hope.